A wooden gazebo is the perfect addition to any garden. No matter how big or small your garden is there is always space for a gazebo.

 When erecting a wooden gazebo on a flat and level base, you may want to secure the posts to the ground.
 This can be done with L brackets which are included with particular gazebos.
 Simply fix these to the feet of the upright posts, as shown in the picture.
 We would not advise burying the timber into the ground.
 If you require L brackets, please confirm with us whether they are supplied with your chosen structure or not.

-There are a number of other options that you may wish to choose from when laying your gazebo base.
+There are a number of other options that you may wish to choose from when laying a base for a wooden gazebo.
 For more information, get in touch with our team on 01234 272445.

 Search Dunster Help Centre